 My dog is pretty “feisty” and stubborn so I still use treats every time I put his boots on him.
 I think that’s an OK compromise.
 Sometimes I even give him a treat when I take the boots off to encourage him to sit calmly.
 But it’s much easier to pull the boots off than to put them on.

 My dog still really dislikes wearing his boots, even though he tolerates them.
 He would rather be a bit cold than wear them, so we only use them on extra cold days.
 I’d say, when it’s below 10 degrees or so if we plan to be out for more than 20 minutes.
+And sometimes I just choose to head out for a run without him if it’s just not worth dealing with his boots.

 Some dogs can tolerate colder weather than that and some can’t.
 All depends on the dog, their coat type, how tough their paws are, etc.